entrecode/ec.components/tutorial/custom-fields.md

 ## Add a model config

 You can configure a models behaviour over the ModelConfigService.
-It is recommended to configure a model in the component that contains the ec-crud list.
+It is recommended to configure a model in a parent component of all possible ec-crud lists or nested forms.

 ```js
 export class MuffinsComponent {